 We practice mindfulness which helps to raise awareness, also helps reduce anxiety and sharpen concentration skills.

 We often include art and craft activities that require children to use natural resources.
 Through storytelling and role-playing, they get to exercise their creative thought processes.
 During our sessions, children are encouraged to learn more about the flora and fauna through creating their own resource guides.

 At Forest School, children get the space and freedom that may otherwise not be available in their daily routine.
-They are physically active and their agility improves as they get to do things like log balancing and tree climbing.
+They are physically active and their agility improves as they get to do things tree climbing.
 Their dexterity also improves through handcraft activities.

 Understanding Children’s Play Urges

 We take play very seriously and understand that each child has different learning styles and schemas.
 Examples of styles include visual, auditory or kinaesthetic.
 Identifying which style the child is more inclined to will enable us to understand how the child prefers to process information.